mbuckley2000/PhotonMapping/readme.md

 ## Description

-A path tracing renderer that implements photon mapping for global illumination
+A path tracing renderer that implements photon mapping for global illumination.
+Read the paper for more information on the theory and implementation.

 Written in C++ with Eigen and OpenCV.